rotexsoft/slim-skeleton-mvc-app/README.md

 * **`The controller with no action and params route handler:`** `/{controller}[/]`: works in a similar manner that the handler that handles the **`/{controller}/{action}[/{parameters:.+}]`** and **`/{controller}/{action}/`** routes.
 Except that the value of **`S3MVC_APP_DEFAULT_ACTION_NAME`** is used for the method name and the method will always be invoke with no parameters.

 ### **Controller Execution Flow**
+Middlewares added to your app, like the one in **Figure 6**, will be executed for all routes (MVC ones above included) in your app.
+You can also use the **`preAction()`** and  **`postAction(\Psr\Http\Message\ResponseInterface $response)`** methods in any of your controllers to inject code you want to be executed before and after each action method is run during a request to an action in a specific controller.
+You can create a BaseController (which extends `\Slim3MvcTools\Controllers\BaseController`) in your app which all your app's controllers will extend.
+This BaseController's **`preAction()`** and  **`postAction(\Psr\Http\Message\ResponseInterface $response)`** methods can then be used to implement common logic which you want to be executed before and after any action method is run in any of your controllers.

+In a nutshell; for each request, middleware code is first executed (in Slim 3 the handler associated with the route matched for the current request is also executed as a middleware).
+When the route handler for any of the MVC routes mentioned above is executed, the **`preAction()`** method for the current controller is executed first, followed by the current action method and then followed by the **`postAction(\Psr\Http\Message\ResponseInterface $response)`** method for the current controller.
+Finally, other middleware code (if any) is executed after the route handler for the current request has been executed.

 Given the code in **figures 5** and **6** below, executing **`http://localhost:8888/hello/`** will generate the output in Figure 3 below and executing **`http://localhost:8888/hello/action-there/john/Doe`** (or **`http://localhost:8888/hello/there/john/Doe`** if **S3MVC_APP_AUTO_PREPEND_ACTION_TO_ACTION_METHOD_NAMES** is set to **`true`**) will generate the output in Figure 4 below:

 ```